VLEU/IT-Operations/Windows Operations/Installation Guide (W10).md

 ## 2. Create USB installation media (if needed)
 If you do not already have a Windows 10 installation disk or flash drive, or you simply want to create your own, you can create one by accessing [this link](https://www.microsoft.com/en-us/software-download/windows10) and clicking on "Download Tool Now".

-You will want to use a flash drive to install Windows on your computer, but other options are also possible (CD/DVD ISO File).
+You will want to use a blank flash drive that has at least 8GB of blank space to install Windows on your computer, but other options are also possible (CD/DVD).

-## 3.
+## 3. Run the installer
+Double click on the installer to open it.
+Read through (I am sure you will do that, ugh) the Terms of Service and accept them.

+At the next step, you will be asked what you want to do.
+Simply select the button that says "Create installation media for another PC".
+Choose the type of media you want to use.
+For the sake of this tutorial (and my sanity; I have only slept 4 hours in the past 32 hours), we will choose "USB Flash Drive" installation.

+Click next, and plug in your flash drive (if you haven't done it already).
+Select the appropriate flash drive from the list (or click on "refresh drive list" if nothing shows up) and proceed further.

+The setup tool will now create the bootable USB flash drive.
+Please note that the tool will need to download a rather hefty ammount of files, and this might take a while (depending on your internet connection).

+At the end, you will be informed that the flash drive is ready to use.
+Simply click on "finish"

 [TBA - too tired to continue]